-Thailand relies heavily on the burning of fossil fuels in cement industries.
-In addition, cement production is a highly emission-intensive activity: it is estimated to account for 5% of total man-made CO2 emissions globally.
+Thailand heavily relies on the burning of fossil fuels for its cement industries, even though cement production is an emission-intensive activity – making up an estimated 5% of all global man-made CO2 emissions.